 Why Should I Choose A Short Sale Over Foreclosure?

 Whether you should do a short sale or let your property go to foreclosure depends on several factors.
 In most instances, a short sale makes more sense than foreclosure.
 In general, when you want to obtain a loan to purchase a property in the future, more opportunities will be available to you if you do a short sale.
 And, contrary to popular belief, you can be current on your payments and still do a short sale.
 In fact, if you are current on your mortgage through a short sale, you can qualify for an FHA loan afterwards without any waiting periods.
 The same option will not be available following a foreclosure.

 While doing a short sale will negatively affect your credit, there are many benefits to choosing a short sale over foreclosure.
+A short sale often reduces your credit score by as little as 60 points, versus 200 to 300 points for a foreclosure.
+A foreclosure normally remains on your credit report for 5 to 7 years, too.
 With a short sale, you are in control of the sale, not the bank.
 You may sleep better at night knowing who is buying your home, and you can spare yourself the social stigma of foreclosure.